vicenet/vicenet/README.md

 - 👯 **Looking to collaborate on:** "open source projects"
 # Brian Gitau's Projects and Interests

-## Financial and Household Management
-- Creating a home budget forecast and a detailed checklist for household items for a one-bedroom house in Kenya.
-- Interested in learning the best fonts to match icon designs.

-## Education and Curriculum Development
-- Developing a game concept to teach basic programming skills, focusing on Python.
-- Designing a curriculum for accounting, including legal and ethical aspects.
-- Building a project management course for mid-level managers in tech companies, focusing on Agile in large organizations.

-## Interior Design and Furniture
-- Designing modern, sleek, and portable furniture with a luxury feel.
-- Creating renter-friendly furniture, starting with a walnut kitchen table with drawers and a wooden TV stand.

 ## Branding and Naming
 - Exploring Swahili words for naming purposes.
 - Branding a sock line called 'Afrokiks.'